 TBIs can cost survivors far more than medical care.
 From marriage to friendships to employability, permanent brain injuries rarely leave any part of life untouched.
 Too often I have seen families and savings destroyed by these injuries.

 On the one hand, a survivor's cognitive deficits and mood swings can make it difficult to keep a job.
 On the other hand, they require medical treatment, therapy, and medications.
 Thus, without the means to pay for necessary care and counseling, TBI victims often spiral downward.
 The financial stress, coupled with the depressive anxiety brought on by head trauma, can be too much for a family to bear.
-Spouses, siblings, parents, and friends need to understand what victims are experiencing, not only to help the survivor, but to maintain their own well being.
+Spouses, siblings, parents, and friends need to understand what victims are experiencing, not only to help the survivor, but to maintain their own wellbeing.

-Getting Help After a TBI
+Getting Help After a TBI in South Carolina

 The long term challenges and complications brought on by head trauma require help.
 Fortunately, there are resources in South Carolina to assist survivors and families.
 Cognitive, speech, occupational, and physical therapists can make a huge difference after a TBI.
 Likewise, neuropsychologists, counselors, support groups, and brain injury associations will provide guidance and empathy.